Skip to main content

 Structure of the SURE Program

 The SURE program provides undergraduates from around the United States with a unique opportunity to participate in graduate-level research in the area of solid-state devices and materials under the supervision of a leading faculty researcher in the field.
 The underlying research paradigm is materials-to-devices, and the program encompasses many aspects of materials and the devices produced from those materials.
-Although an individual student will focus on more specific aspects of solid-state technology, coordinated activities with other student and faculty participants will broaden that individual experience substantially.
+Although an individual student will focus on more specific aspects of solid-state technology, coordinated activities with other students and faculty participants will broaden that individual experience substantially.

 2024 Summer Program dates: TBA